LarryDpk/Google-Bard/README.md

 `Google Bard` is Google's experimental, conversational, AI chat service.
 It is meant to function similarly to ChatGPT, with the biggest difference being that Google's service will pull its information from the web.

-I want to use `Google Bard` automatically in a easier way, so I built a Java library for it.
+I want to use `Google Bard` automatically in an easier way, so I built a Java library for it.
 The GitHub Link is: https://github.com/LarryDpk/Google-Bard

 ## How to use the library